 Auckland GWN's Committee, led by the group's Chair, is made up of agency members from across the Auckland region.

-Joanna Maskell, Auckland GWN Co-chair, Auckland Council - Te Kaunihera o Tāmaki Makaurau
+Joanna Maskell, Chair, Auckland Council - Te Kaunihera o Tāmaki Makaurau

 Cheryle Mikaere, Department of Corrections - Ara Poutama Aotearoa